 Your body - these may include breathlessness, palpitations, nausea and dizziness.

 Your feelings - these may include shock, disbelief, denial, fear, anxiety, anger, irritability, guilt, depression, hopelessness and helplessness.

-Our psychologists are here to help you deal with the psychological and emotional side effects of your condition and provide information, support and practical help.
+Our psychologists are here to help you deal with the psychological and emotional side-effects of your condition.
+And give you information, support and practical help.